-Community Information 'Turtle Talks'
+Community Education 'Turtle Talks'

 We believe that community wildlife information is every bit as important as the need for wildlife rehabilitation; community wildlife information has the potential to reduce amount of wildlife admitted for rehabilitation.